Is a Graphic Design Degree Worth It?

 There are many reasons to get a degree in graphic design.
 There are the obvious reasons like gainful employment, developing new skills and sharpening old ones.
 The time spent in the pursuit of a graphic design degree will help any graphic designer become better at what they do and open up opportunities to grow into different creative styles and types of projects.

-On completing the BFA in Graphic Arts degree you will be able to create compelling visual communication.
+On completing the BFA in Graphic Design degree you will be able to create compelling visual communication.
 Develop industry-standard materials for interactive media and multi-platform campaigns.
 Evaluate visual communication strategies based on data-driven outcomes and popular culture.

 Ready to use your eye for design to take your skills to the next level personally and professionally?
 Regent University’s admissions counselors are ready to answer questions and help you work through financial aid so you can move ahead in this promising field.
 Whether you’re ready to take the leap, or simply want some more information, you can reach them at 800.373.5504.